asimihsan/asim_ihsan_io/hugo/content/posts/formal-modeling-as-a-design-tool/index.md

 There a class (signature) `Package`, and in this example two objects (atoms) `Package0` and `Package1`.
 So far so good.

-The simplest way of representing packages would be to add three new fields:
+One way of representing packages is to add three new fields:

 - **name**, e.g. "scipy" or "face-detector-lib".
 - **version**, e.g. "1.0" or "0.9".